tsahara/r7rs/content/expr.md

 The binding constructs ``let``, ``let*``, ``letrec``, ``letrec*``, ``let-values``, and ``let*-values`` give Scheme a block structure, like Algol 60.
-The syntax of the first four constructs is identical, but they differ in the regions\index{region} they establish for their variable bindings.
+The syntax of the first four constructs is identical, but they differ in the regions they establish for their variable bindings.
 In a ``let`` expression, the initial values are computed before any of the variables become bound; in a ``let*`` expression, the bindings and evaluations are performed